 Loss of Appetite

 Loss of appetite is when you do not feel hungry or have no interest in eating.
 If this happens to you during cancer treatment, there are things you can do to improve your appetite.
-It is important, especially during treatment, to keep yourself well-nourished, maintain your weight as much as possible, and to keep hydrated.
+It is important, especially during treatment, to keep yourself well-nourished, to maintain your weight as much as possible, and to stay hydrated.

-Certain symptoms can contribute to loss of appetite and you should contact your provider if you are have any of these symptoms or if your appetite does not improve:
+Some symptoms can contribute to loss of appetite, and you should call your provider if you have any of these symptoms or if your appetite does not get better:

 - Depression and anxiety.

 The following tips may be helpful during cancer treatment to maintain weight/nourishment, deal with loss of appetite, and to stay hydrated:

 Eat high-calorie foods and beverages

 - Choose foods that will give you the most calories per serving.

 - Stay away from diet and low-fat foods.

 - Drink high-calorie beverages such as juices, fruit nectars, milk, cocoa, malted milk, shakes, smoothies, Ovaltine®, Carnation Instant Breakfast®, and nutritional drinks like Ensure® and Boost®.

 Eat small, frequent meals